-Explore Chicago’s amazing architecture from the unique perspective of the elevated trains and station…
+Explore Chicago’s amazing architecture from the unique perspective of elevated trains and station platforms…

 The Chicago L is now 125 years old.
 This network of elevated trains and subways is how Chicagoans get around.
 But it’s also an iconic symbol of the city.